-For years, therapists have added outdoor activities to an array of talk therapies as part of busy rehab schedules.
+For years, therapists have added outdoor activities to addiction therapy services as part of busy rehab schedules.
 In fact, the first uses of recreation therapies date back to 1854.
 At that time, Florence Nightingale started using this type of activity for injured soldiers of the Crimean War.
 She noted excellent health improvement in these patients, leading to the expansion of these therapies in other hospitals around the world.

 How Hiking Helps You In Recovery

 Studies show that hiking and other outdoor activities help people just like you build self-esteem and greater self-awareness after addiction.
 You enjoy peaceful surroundings during a hike and temporarily remove yourself from distractions.
-You gain a clear mind, better life perspective and think about personal habits and motivations.
+You gain a clear mind, a better life perspective, and time to think about personal habits and motivations.
 Your hiking in rehab gives you the place and means for starting a healthier life.

 People around the world enjoy hiking.
 This activity suits a wide range of ages and physical capabilities.
 In fact, your fitness level builds as you start enjoying hiking on a regular basis.

 Hiking helps you connect with nature, providing a safe and natural “high” feeling of joy.
-You also gain benefit from teamwork, self-control, accountability, and understanding of consequences for yourself and people around you.
+You also gain benefits from teamwork, self-control, accountability, and understanding of consequences for yourself and the people around you.
 All of these skills help you stay focused, calm, and on the right path in recovery.

 Hiking Therapy As One Part of a Treatment Plan

 Of course, your hiking must fit into a range of therapies on an individualized treatment plan.
-But hiking therapy fits nicely with individual, group and family therapies of other types, such as educational sessions, support groups, talk therapies and behavioral therapies like CBT.
+But hiking therapy fits nicely with individual therapy, group therapy, and family therapies of other types, such as educational sessions, support groups, talk therapies, and behavioral therapies like cognitive-behavioral therapy.